actualbudget/docs/docs/Advanced/Experimental-Features/goal-templates.md

     #template $10 repeat every 2 weeks starting 2022-01-04
     #template $100

+### Template Priorities
+Templates can be given a priority flag to change the order that the templates get applied to your budget.
+Set a priority by adding `-X` to the `#template` flag.
+EX `#template-4` will be priority level 4.

+#### Notes
+- Default template application order is bottom to top.
+This also applies to within a given priority level.
+- Lower priority values get run first.
+EX 0 is run first, then 1, then 2, etc.
+- No priority flag defaults to priority 0.
+- Negative priorities are not allowed and will result in the template being skipped.

 ## Apply the templates

 To apply the goal templates you create, enable the feature in the Settings experimental section.
-When the feature is on, two new options will appear in the monthly budget actions list.
+When the feature is on, a new option will appear in the monthly budget actions list.

 ![](/img/goal-template/goal-template-2.png)

-**Apply budget template** will only fill empty cells using the templates.

-**Overwrite with budget template** will fill in all budget cells using the templates.
+**Apply budget template** will apply all valid templates.
+This overwrites any budgeted amounts for the given month.